Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 Again, the coefficient tells us about the relationship between the predictor and the response.
 The coefficient for the predictor `subject_group` tells us that for each unit increase in this variable, there is an increase of 11.2 expression units for gene X.

 Since a 'unit increase' in `subject_group` simply means controls vs diseased subjects, we can interpret this as the difference in expression between controls and cases.
-This is analgous to how we would calculate a fold-change value in an RNA-seq analysis.
+This is analogous to how we would calculate a fold-change value in an RNA-seq analysis.

 ------